 - Then, dip the edge into holiday sprinkles.
 Allow white chocolate to dry fully before packaging or storing.

 I also love the idea of including the recipe for each of the cookies at the exchange.
 Everyone loves a new, great recipe to try!
 That way you can always have it as a reference if you want to bake more of any one particular type.
-In the Printable Library, I’m including a free printable recipe card for my Mrs. Claus’ Kitchen Sink Cookies (trust me, you’ll want it…these cookies are so good!) as well as a blank version so you can handwrite any other cookie recipe.
+In the free downloads for this party, I’m including a free printable recipe card for my Mrs. Claus’ Kitchen Sink Cookies (trust me, you’ll want it…these cookies are so good!) as well as a blank version so you can handwrite any other cookie recipe.
 Tip: Give these cards to your guests a few days before the party so they can write their recipe to share at the party.

 Mrs. Claus’ Bake Shop Cookie Exchange Party: Tips for Hosting a Cookie Exchange Party